Looking for some fun writing ideas?

 Yes – the students expect to be entertained.
 And we can use that to our advantage.

 They want diversity, and that’s exactly what makes teaching more fun, too.
-I’ve tried several writing activities that worked.
-These are the most effective ones:
+Here are several writing activities that my students have really enjoyed.

 1. Journaling for Beginners

-If your students still don’t know how to write, they can draw.
+If your students aren’t strong writers, they can draw.
 The important thing is learning self-expression.

 Tell them to write (or draw) what they did throughout the day.
 How they brushed their teeth, what breakfast they had, how they prepared for school…anything.
-It’s even better if you can encourage them to express feelings, such as happiness, excitement, anger, or whatever else they feel.
+It’s even better if you can encourage them to express feelings, such as happiness, excitement, anger, or whatever else they are feeling.

 You can teach the parents how to support journaling at home, too.